h1alexbel/sr-detection/sr-data/README.md

 poetry run sr-data
 ```

-All tasks will be executed in order, and you should expect to have these
+All tasks will be executed in order, with default arguments, and you should
-[CSVs][CSV]:
+expect to have these [CSVs][CSV]:

 * `repos.csv`
 * `filtered.csv`